 - Get multiple quotes.
 Getting quotes from several different insurance providers before buying coverage can help you compare rates and policy features.
 Comparing car insurance quotes can also help ensure you are getting the lowest rate for the type and amount of coverage you want.

 - Maintain a clean driving record.
 Avoiding accidents by practicing safe driving and limiting your vehicle’s risk for damage, like parking in a covered space, can help reduce the chance of having to file a claim, which can increase auto insurance rates.
 Avoiding unnecessary insurance claims can help keep your rates from suddenly increasing.

 Frequently asked questions

-Bankrate utilizes Quadrant Information Services to analyze rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
-Quoted rates are based on a 40-year-old male and female driver with a cleaning driving record, good credit and the following full coverage limits:
+Bankrate utilizes Quadrant Information Services to analyze 2022 rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
+Rates are weighted based on the population density in each geographic region.
+Quoted rates are based on a 40-year-old male and female driver with a clean driving record, good credit and the following full coverage limits:

 - $100,000 bodily injury liability per person

 - $100,000 uninsured motorist bodily injury per person